metamath/lamp-guide/docs/index.md

 You can reorder statements.
-Sometimes you *need* to reorder statements, because statements can only use previously proved statements.
+Sometimes you *need* to reorder statements, because statements can *only* be justified by previously justified statements (specifically axioms in the context, proven theorems in the context, or preceding proven statements in the proof's list of statements).

 To reorder some statements,
 just select one or more